CrypticEnigmaX/network-scanner/README.md

-🚀 CrypticEnigmax Port Scanner 🛡️
+🚀 CrypticEnigmaX Port Scanner 🛡️

 A beginner-friendly Python tool for scanning open ports on a target system.
 Built by CrypticEnigmax, this lightweight port scanner is designed to provide a foundational understanding of network security.